SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Public Data Products

 \subsection{Subregion FITS Files}

-The Pro-med method requires ProFound SKY maps, and therefore these maps have been created for all images in the SKYSURF database.
-These will be publicly available for users who wish to inspect the background sky models.
-For users who decide to utilize the Per-clip method instead, we provide FITS files containing the sub-regions created during the Per-clip algorithm.
-Each fits file, which we refer to as a SUB file, has a single sky value associated with each sub-region where each sub-region takes up a single pixel.
-So for a $1014\times1014$ pixel WFC3-IR image that is dividied into $26\times26$ pixel sub-regions, the corresponding SUB image will by $26\times26$ pixels in size.
+We provide FITS files containing the sub-regions created during our algorithm described in Section \ref{sec:methods}.
+Each FITS file, which we refer to as a SUB file, has a single sky value associated with each sub-region where each sub-region takes up a single pixel.
+For example, a $1014\times1014$ pixel WFC3-IR image that is divided into $26\times26$ pixel sub-regions will have a corresponding SUB file that is $26\times26$ pixels in size.

 They contain one primary header and two data extensions.
 The primary header is copied from the original \flt{}/\flc{} image, where the extension name (EXTNAME) is changed to SUB\_SKY.
-The two data extensions are labeled `SKY' and `RMS' and contain the sky and sky RMS sub-region data.
-In the SKY and RMS extensions only, WCS keywords are listed in pixel units corresponding to the new SUB image pixels, rather than the original \flt{}/\flc{} image pixels.
+The two data extensions are labeled `SKY' and `RMS' and contain the sky-SB and sky-SB rms sub-region data.
+In the SKY and RMS extensions only, WCS keywords are updated so that the SUB files map onto the true sky to within 0.3 arcseconds.